aidanamavi/portfolio-resume/README.md

 1. Navigate to `Appearance > Themes`
 2. Click the 'Activate' button.

+If you experience any issues or have enhancement suggestions, you can report them in the [issue tracker](https://github.com/aidanamavi/portfolio-theme/issues).
+If it's a challenging issue, it's suggested that you follow the [issue template](https://raw.githubusercontent.com/aidanamavi/portfolio-theme/master/issues-template.md), so all the necessary info to debug and fix the issue is available.
+Thanks!

+## Setup

-To setup our home page, we will create a page for it.
+To setup our Home page, we will create a page for it.
 1. Navigate to `Pages > Add New`
 2. Enter 'Homepage' as the title.
 3. Select the `Page Attributes > Template` named Homepage